By life coach and mom, Janine Lloyd.

 - Call your mother/friend/partner to take care of baby during your Me Time

 It is just not worth stressing over the small things.
-Be calm at the end of the day or when you feel overwhelmed by your responsibilities.
-Write them all down, analyse when you can do them, schedule them or delegate them, then remember tomorrow is a whole new day and remind yourself that you CAN handle it.
+At the end of the day, or when you feel overwhelmed by your responsibilities, write them all down, analyse when you can do them, schedule them or delegate them.
+Tomorrow is a new day – you can handle it.

-We are sometimes too proud and stubborn to ask for help.
-This applies especially to women who believe they can do it all on their own.
-Sometimes our need to be independent can do us harm especially when we are not coping.
-When you have done everything you can to take control of your day and it is still not working, ask your partner, immediate family or close friends for help and support.
+We are sometimes too proud and stubborn to ask for help and our need to be independent can do us harm, especially when we are not coping.
+When you have done all you can to take control of your day and it is still not working, ask your partner, immediate family or close friends for help and support.

 Continually assess where you are.
 Take time out every three months to see how you are doing balancing your life.
-Ask yourself what is working and what is not, and make a plan to do more of what is working and less of what is not.
+Make a plan to do more of what is working and less of what is not.
 Remember that people are adaptable by nature, so adjust and keep on working towards having the balance you need in your life.